t0wbo2t/mmap/README.md

 ### Memory Allocation
 Source File: [Allocation Program](./mmap_allocation.c)

 This program demonstrates how `mmap` can be used to allocate memory.
-Program that experiment with dynamically allocated memory via `mmap` is implemented to show its efficiency, and it’s potential in managing memory wth precise control.
+A `Fibonacci` program that experiment with dynamically allocated memory via `mmap` is implemented to show its efficiency, and it’s potential in managing memory wth precise control.

 ### Reading and Writing Files
 Source File: [File Access Program](./mmap_read_file.c)